AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/waitlist-attendance-management.md

 1. Click **[!UICONTROL Waitlist]** on the left pane of the course detail page.
 Waitlisted learners list appears on the page.
 1. Select the learners and click **[!UICONTROL Allocate seats]** to enroll the learners directly to the courses superseding the seats limit.

+>[!NOTE]
+>
+>Enrolled learners cannot be moved to the waitlist, and their seats cannot be reallocated to other learners.

 ## Attendance management {#attendancemanagement}

 This feature is applicable to classroom and virtual classroom courses only.
 You can record attendance by following the steps below: